Ariadne: As a goddess

-An ancient cult of Aphrodite-Ariadne was observed at Amathus, Cyprus, according to the obscure Hellenistic mythographer Paeon of Amathus; his works are lost, but his narrative is among the sources that Plutarch cited in his vita of Theseus (20.3-5).
-According to the myth that was current at Amathus, the second most important Cypriote cult centre of Aphrodite, Theseus' ship was swept off course and the pregnant and suffering Ariadne put ashore in the storm.
+An ancient cult of Aphrodite-Ariadne was observed at Amathus, Cyprus, according to the obscure Hellenistic mythographer Paeon of Amathus; his works are lost, but his narrative is among the sources that Plutarch cited in his vita of Theseus (20.3–5).
+According to the myth that was current at Amathus, the second most important Cypriot cult centre of Aphrodite, Theseus's ship was swept off course and the pregnant and suffering Ariadne put ashore in the storm.
 Theseus, attempting to secure the ship, was inadvertently swept out to sea, thus being absolved of abandoning Ariadne.
-The Cypriote women cared for Ariadne, who died in childbirth and was memorialized in a shrine.
+The Cypriot women cared for Ariadne, who died in childbirth and was memorialized in a shrine.
 Theseus, overcome with grief upon his return, left money for sacrifices to Ariadne and ordered two cult images, one of silver and one of bronze, erected.

 At the observation in her honour on the second day of the month Gorpiaeus, a young man lay on the ground and vicariously experienced the throes of labour.
 The sacred grove in which the shrine was located was denominated the "Grove of Aphrodite-Ariadne".
-According to Cypriote legend, Ariadne's tomb was located within the temenos of the sanctuary of Aphrodite-Ariadne.
+According to Cypriot legend, Ariadne's tomb was located within the temenos of the sanctuary of Aphrodite-Ariadne.
 The primitive nature of the cult at Amathus in this narrative appears to be much older than the Athenian sanctioned shrine of Aphrodite, who at Amathus received "Ariadne" (derived from "hagne", "sacred") as an epithet.

+Libera

+The Roman author Hyginus identified Ariadne as the Roman Libera, bride to Liber.

 Festivals

-Ariadneia (ἀριάδνεια) were festivals in honour of Ariadne in Naxos and Cyprus.
+Ariadneia (ἀριάδνεια) festivals honored Ariadne and were held in Naxos and Cyprus.
+According to Plutarch, some Naxians believed there were two Ariadnes, one of which died on the island of Naxos after being abandoned by Theseus.
+The Ariadneia festival honors Naxos as the place of her death with sacrifices and mourning.
+Paeon, as stated by Plutarch, attributes the Ariadneia festival in Cyprus to Theseus, who left money to the island so sacrifices could be made to commemorate Ariadne.
+Sacrifices were held in the grove of Ariadne Aphrodite, where Ariadne's tomb resided.
+During these sacrifices, a young man shall lie down and mimic a woman in labour by crying out and gesturing on the second day of the month, Gorpiaeus.
+One silver and one bronze statuette were also constructed in her honor.